See Why We're One Of the Top International Movers

 Moving internationally is a complex process in which your belongings will travel thousands of miles by truck, railroad, ship and/or plane before reaching your destination.
 In the unexpected instance of lost or damaged goods, we offer two optional protection plans to help cover repair and replacement costs.

-High-Value Inventory Any items valued at $1,500 or greater must be listed on the high-value inventory to alert the moving crew to provide additional packing or crating for added protection.
-Those high-value items will be factored in to the protection option price.
-Be sure to understand all of the applicable terms and conditions of whichever option you choose for your international move.
+High-Value Inventory Any item valued at $1,500 or greater must be listed on the high-value inventory to alert the moving crew to provide additional packing or crating for added protection.
+Those high-value items will be factored into the protection option price.
+Be sure to understand all of the applicable terms and conditions of whichever option you choose for your global relocation.

 4. Understanding Packing and Unpacking

 In an effort to avoid delays or complications with potential physical inspection during customs clearance, it is highly recommended that you allow our network of international movers to pack and load.

 On your packing day, your crew supervisor will review the details of your move before work begins to ensure that the services provided are consistent with those discussed during your pre-move consultation.

 Your Inventory As your items are wrapped, packed and loaded, a detailed inventory list will be created, describing each item and its condition at loading.
 The inventory list will be used to clear your belongings through customs.
 You can also use this inventory list at your destination to ensure that all of your items have arrived.